automl/CARL/docs/source/environments/environment_families/classic_control.rst

 In Pendulum, the agent's task is to swing up an inverted pendulum and balance it at the top from a random position.
 The action here is the direction and amount of force the agent wants to apply to the pendulum.
+Influence of context settings on an agent trained on the default environment:

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLPendulumEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLPendulumEnv.csv